 After the death of her husband, a woman is responsible for taking care of the family and arrange all the basic amenities.
 House is one of the most aspiring dreams of the Indian household.
 It is somehow difficult for a woman to buy a property if her husband is no more and she is a housewife.
 To ensure a woman actively participates in the home buying process, government and banks have come up with some women- friendly schemes.
 Whether single, married or widowed, women in India constitute 30 percent of the home buyers in the urban area.
 Real Estate is no more owned exclusively by men.
 Let us have a look on the advantages that women home buyers possess in India on homeloan-

-- Most lenders offer a lower home loan interest rate to all women borrowers.
+- Most lenders offer a lower home loan interest rates to all women borrowers.
 They believe women are more punctual and sincere than men in paying back the loan amount and therefore, there is a less chance of them becoming a defaulter.

 - Women as Co-owner, Primary owner and Solo owner of the property According to a law made by the Central government a woman should be either the co-owner or the sole owner of a property.
 This is a welcome step that will ensure economic stability and social equality for the women in the long run.

 - In many Indian states, women are entitled to pay lower stamp duty charges as compared to their male counterparts.
 States like Delhi and Haryana, stamp duty charges are two percent less for women.
 In some states, it is one percent less.
 Therefore, it is advisable to make the woman the primary owner while buying the property.
 In fact, the stamp duty is less if the property is being gifted to the female of the family.

 - Also, there are many schemes in the market for women belonging to the lower income groups like daily wages workers, laborers, domestic helpers, and maids.
 These women fall under the unorganized sector.
 One such scheme for these women is MALA